Godly000/Skyblock-Plugin/README.md

 The datapack does these things:
 * Immediately spawns new players in the Nether above a Chest containing 64 Bone Blocks and a Crimson Nylium at 0, 0, 0
 * Converts all Sculk Shriekers near players that cannot summon Wardens and give the Darkness effect to ones that can
+* Converts all Vexes with the Strength effect into Allays
 * If players are able to catch one of a Mineshaft's Chest Minecart before it falls into the void, it contains Glow Berries, Glow Lichen, and Spore Blossoms at equal chances in place of just Glow Berries
 * The same replacement happens for Ancient City chests
 * End City chests have Chorus Flowers instead of Beetoroot Seeds